Additional payments

 2. Complete the additional payments form (DOCX, 45KB).

-3. Forward the form to additionalpaymentrequest@essex.gov.uk for review and approval.
+3. Forward the form to additionalpaymentrequest@essex.gov.uk for review.

 Acting up allowance